 The Work Order will now be rescheduled and all capacity planning windows open at the time will be redrawn to reflect the change including the loading window.
 Of course, it is up to you whether this will effect customer deliveries (if moved forward) or the availability of materials and components (if moved back in time).

 With Work Orders, as opposed to Jobs, you can also use the Change Route button to modify operation times or work centres.
 In fact you are completely free to re-structure the entire route, even while the work order is in production.
 Likewise, any changes will be reflected in the capacity analysis once confirmed.

 Typically then, when using capacity planning it is the Work Centre Loading analysis that is first used to identify and rectify gross overloading before then producing make-to and kit-to lists to organise the production for a shift.

 We have now sufficiently covered the forecasting and scheduling aspects of Caliach Vision.
-In the next section to move on to history that is automatically maintained by the program.
+In the next section we move on to history that is automatically maintained by the program.